-Why should I protect my filament?
+How should I protect my filament?

 The resulting effects on your filament aren’t pretty either, as here are some of the things that can happen to your filament once it absorbs moisture:

-Filament bubbling / hissing steam at the hot-end
+- Filament bubbling / hissing steam at the hot-end

-Higher temperature needed for extrusion
+- Higher temperature is needed for extrusion

-Vacuum Bags – Use Them
+1. Vacuum Bags

 Remember: these aren’t Ziploc bags (bags that you simply seal at the top), as those don’t always get out all of the moisture.
-Try buy bags that have an opening for your vacuum cleaner to make sure all that life-saving oxygen is removed from the bag.
+Try buying bags that have an opening for your vacuum cleaner to make sure all that life-saving oxygen is removed from the bag.

-Silica Gel – Not Just For Shoes
+2. Silica Gel – Not Just For Shoes

 In the end, though, keeping your filament dry using silica gel is a neat and easy method for keeping your filament dry.
 Many people always ask if rice is a suitable replacement.
 It’s not bad, but it’s definitely not as good as using silica gel packs.